This is part 3 of 3 on building your own ‘super smooth’ joystick and throttle that can be used with flight simulators or racing games.

 The throttle linear pot is configured as 10 bits, running from 0 to 1023.

-The rotary encoder is configured as an analog axis with an 8 bits range of -127 to +127.
+With the .ino file with ‘analog’ in the name the rotary encoder is configured as an analog axis with an 8 bits range of -127 to +127.
 Pressing its switch will set it to zero.
 To avoid having to turn it many times to get to the limits, during calibration in FSX or X-plane you can press the encoder switch and button 9 or 10 simultaneously to quickly go to limit values.
 I use it for pitch trim up / down, it gives a nicer feel than using push buttons for pitch trim.

 Follow these steps to upload the software to your Arduino Leonardo (also see the video below):